 - Available Accessories

 Cook outdoors with the PK Grills PK360 champion-level grill and smoker combination.
-This American made thick aluminum cast oven has incredible temperature control and increased cooking area.
+This thick aluminum cast oven has incredible temperature control and increased cooking area.
 If you’re in the market for an outstanding grill and smoker combination, this one is well worth the consideration.

 Before You Go…